-The Fringed Meadowbeauty, also known as Ciliate Meadowbeauty, is a perennial herb found throughout the eastern United States from Texas to Maryland.
-It is a Florida native plant found in the Panhandle and the northern and central parts of the Peninsula.
-It is usually found growing in wet pine flatwoods, savannas, and bogs.
+Nuttall’s Meadowbeauty belongs to the family Melastomataceae.
+It is a Florida native plant found in the Panhandle and the Peninsula south to Collier and Palm Beach counties It is usually found growing in wet pine flatwoods, savannas, and bogs.

-This plant grows to an average height of about 12 inches.
-The leaves are oppositely attached to the stem.
-They are lance shaped and widest at the center.
 Singular small flowers form at the top of the stem.
-These flowers are about 2 inches across.
+These flowers are about 1 inch across.
 They have four pinkish petals with eight stamens.
-They bloom in spring and summer and attract insects, as can be seen in the upper right photo.
 The fruit is an urn-

 The photos on this page were taken in Deep Creek in Charlotte County.

-The distribution maps for the Fringed Meadowbeauty are from the Plants Database of the U.S. Department of Agriculture (USDA).
+The distribution maps for Nuttall’s Meadowbeauty are from the Plants Database of the U.S. Department of Agriculture (USDA).